joyashidi/ASHIDI-JOY---HNGx-Profile---STAGE1/README.md

 # ASHIDI-JOY---HNGx-Profile1
-This inludes STAGE ONE task for the HNGx internship programme
+This inludes STAGE ONE task for the HNGx internship programme frontend track